-While breakfast time are peak hours for people to get their morning coffee, a pastry, a banana or whatever they like, you can also promote the same items for sale throughout the day.
+While breakfast time is peak hours for people to get their morning coffee, a pastry, a banana, or whatever they like, you can also promote the same items for sale throughout the day.
 This is a winning strategy for a couple of reasons:

 In the morning, you can pair a coffee with a doughnut for a great promotion that can easily be set up with CStorePro’s price book management feature.
 Keep the promotion going all day and catch the nighttime coffee crowd in the same net.